Chekhovin/awesome-llm-benchmarks/README-en.md

   1. All evaluation sets (public, semi-private, and private) now contain 120 tasks each (increased from 100).
   2. Tasks susceptible to brute-force search have been removed from the evaluation sets—specifically, all tasks solved in the 2020 Kaggle competition.
-  3. Controlled human testing has been conducted to calibrate task difficulty, ensure Inter-Human Difficulty Disparity (IDD), and verify that at least two humans can solve each task under a pass@2 criterion (aligned with the rules applied to AI systems).
+  3. Controlled human testing has been conducted to calibrate task difficulty, ensure Inter-Human Difficulty Disparity (IDD), 和 verify that at least two humans can solve each task under a pass@2 criterion (aligned with the rules applied to AI systems).
   4. New tasks have been designed based on research insights—including symbolic interpretation, compositional reasoning, and contextual rule learning—to specifically challenge AI reasoning systems.

 - **MMLU-Pro**